Thursday, 20 May 2021

 He ended up being quite a friendly and interesting French man.
 He wanted to show her all of France and quite quickly, he had so much promise, but after a few meetings she had to let him know that she didn’t feel the same way.
 He was so hurt that he could not remain in touch with her.
 He told her plainly that he would have to cut her off, which was fine with her.
 She only wondered if she was not too quick to let him know that the feelings were not mutual.
 Was she missing love that would last?
 He was a good kisser anyway!

 Time passed with nothing eventful until her flat mate mentioned that there was a Kizomba dance competition she was going for.
 The flat mate informed her that they would be heading to La Bastille…Khao Suay club, 20 Rue de Lappe, in the 11th arrondissement.
 This flat mate was Angolan and Kizomba was obviously a normal part of their culture.
 It was new to Christine but she loved the vibe and the energy.
 The dance was sensual, eclectic and thrilling to watch.
-The way the dancers moved, the looked like professionals and you would think they were born dancing.
+The way the dancers moved, they looked like professionals and you would think they were born dancing.
 The crowd was so alive with screams and excitement, all for good reason.
 Christine could not stop smiling.

 When the competition was over, the dance floor was open to the crowd.
 Some who knew how to dance Kizomba showed their moves while people like her observed, then tried to follow.
 At some point, the music was changed to regular music that everyone could hop and jump to.
 One of the things she tends to look for on the dance floor in general, is a good dancer.
 She likes to believe that she has a few moves, so she prefers to dance with people who can match her rhythm and whose rhythm she can equally match or even better, be inspired by.
 Other people look out for these things as well, don't they?